-New policies or policy amendments may be proposed by the Executive Director, Chief Retirement Officer, or a Board member.
+New policies or policy amendments may be proposed by RIO staffthe Chief Retirement Officer or a Board member.
+The Executive Director shall maintain an internal agency process for the development and presentation of staff recommendations.
 All new policies or amendments must be submitted to the Board's legal counsel at the Attorney General's office for review prior to Board approval.

-Upon request of the Executive Director.Chief Retirement Officer, or a Board member, a new policy or amendment shall be placed on the Board's agenda for action as follows:
+Upon request of RIO staffthe Chief Retirement Officer or a Board member, a new policy or amendment shall be placed on the Board's agenda for action as follows:

 - Introduction and first reading.
 A brief explanation or summary of the new policy or amendment shall be presented to the Board.
 Upon approval of introduction and first reading, the policy shall be placed on the agenda of the next scheduled meeting of the Board for second reading and adoption.
 When appropriate, the policy shall be distributed to interested parties. - Second reading and adoption.
 Interested parties and the public shall be allowed an opportunity to comment on the policy or amendment before final action by the Board.
-The policy shall take effect immediately following second reading and adoption by the Board, unless Board unless a different effective date is stated. - 3.
+The policy shall take effect immediately following second reading and adoption by the Board, unless a different effective date is stated. - 3.
 Amendments.
 Amendments may be proposed at any time before final adoption of the policy.
-Upon determination by the Board that adoption of an amendment constitutes a substantive change that significantly changes the meaning or effect of the policy, the Board shall continue consideration of second reading and adoption to the next meeting to permit further review and comment. - Emergency measures.
+Upon determination by the Board that adoption of an amendment constitutes a substantive change that significantly changes the meaning or effect of the policy, the Board shall continue consideration of second reading and adoption to the next meeting to permit further review and comment. - 4.
+Emergency measures.
 Upon determination that an emergency or other circumstances calling for expeditious action exists; the Board may waive the requirement of a second reading and immediately approve the new policy or amendment following introduction and first reading.